Knowledge Hub

 Payment Terms

 Payment terms must be tailored to the type of software licence and what the parties have agreed.
-For example, a one-off licence fee may be payable at the start of the contract, or recurring fees may be charged according to an agreed-upon payment schedule.
+For example, a one-off licence fee may be payable at the contract's start, or recurring fees may be charged according to an agreed-upon payment schedule.

 You’ll also need stringent remedies for non-payment, such as the right to revoke the licence.